Travel Warning for Nationals of Certain Countries Designated by Executive Order

 Litigation: Please note that litigation has been filed in several jurisdictions that may affect individual clients, including lawsuits in New York (JKF airport), Boston (Logan airport), Los Angeles, Washington State (SeaTac airport), and Virginia (Dulles airport).
 For more information on those lawsuits, please see the Council’s practice advisory.

-Our team is standing by to assist you in your immigration journey.
-To learn more about who we are and how can we help, click the button below!
+Our team is here to assist you in your immigration journey.
+Click to learn more.